m2zmforever/Atlas/README.md

   - Anti Fling / Touch Fling
   - Headless
   - Teleport to Map and Teleport to Player
-  - Invisibility (Maybe not client-side xd)
+  - Invisibility
   - Map Vote Spam
+  - Auto Mystery Box Open

   Visuals & ESP
-  - Player ESP / Highlights
+  - Player ESP
-  - Name ESP / Overhead labels
+  - Name ESP
   - Gun ESP
-  - Dead-ESP
   - X-ray
   - Round Timer
   - Send Roles to Chat

 </details>

+---

 **Note: This script is not for Autofarm.
 (It will not work properly.)**